WorldCom scandal: SEC investigation

 On June 25, after confirming the amount of illicit entries, the board accepted Myers' resignation and terminated Sullivan when he refused to resign.
 WorldCom executives briefed the SEC the same day, revealing that the company would need to restate earnings for the previous five quarters.
 WorldCom publicly disclosed that it had overstated its income by over $3.8 billion over the previous five quarters.

 Prior to the scandal's disclosure, WorldCom's credit rating had been reduced to junk status, and its stock had declined over 94 percent.
 The company was already facing a separate SEC accounting investigation that had begun earlier in 2002, and carried $30 billion in debt.
 WorldCom announced plans to lay off 17,000 employees.
 The company filed for Chapter 11 bankruptcy protection on July 21, 2002.

 The federal government had begun an informal inquiry in June when Vinson, Yates, and Normand met with SEC and Justice Department officials.
 The SEC filed civil fraud charges against WorldCom on June 26, alleging that the company had engaged in a concerted effort to manipulate earnings to meet Wall Street targets and support its stock price.
 The SEC stated that the scheme had been "directed and approved by senior management," suggesting involvement by executives above Sullivan and Myers, including CEO Bernard Ebbers.

 Trial

 In 2005, a jury found CEO Bernard Ebbers guilty of fraud, conspiracy, and filing false documents with regulators.
 He was subsequently sentenced to 25 years in prison.
 However, he was released in December 2019 due to declining health.
 Ebbers died February 2, 2020.

 Aftermath

-The Sarbanes–Oxley Act was passed in the wake of several business scandals, including at WorldCom and Enron.
+The Sarbanes–Oxley Act was passed in the wake of several business scandals, including those at WorldCom and Enron.

 WorldCom, renamed MCI, was acquired by Verizon Communications in January 2006.